 Her lectures were content heavy - a common theme in BIOSCI 356 as you will soon come to realise - and can also at times be conceptually difficult to understand, but in the end it is all just about one process leading to another and another.
 Like the other lecturers in this course her slides provide excellent notes for you to study from, but personally I found her explanations to be super helpful in understanding key mechanisms so do make sure you attend her lectures as she also provided hand-outs at the beginning for you to write on.

 After her series of lectures finished, Dr. Jonathan Astin took over for two lectures on zebrafish development and vascular development.
 In 2021 these lectures did contribute questions in the MCQ and short-answer components of the incourse test, alongside Dr. Sheppard’s content.
 I highly advise you to - if you haven't already - to set yourself an efficient study routine early and stick to it as the cancer lectures following will not be any easier either.

 Cellular Changes in Cancer

-The highly-likable Dr. Graeme Finlay gave the first series of lectures based on cancer, and in 2015 he taught us about the following topics:
+In 2021, this module was taught by Dr. Dean Singleton (previously taught by Dr. Graeme Finlay) who gave the first series of lectures based on cancer, and in 2021 he taught us about the following topics:

 Disruption of Regulatory Genes